Jonany/elm-solitaire/readme.md

 2. ~~Update the model to support a list of Cards.~~
 3. ~~Display cards in model.~~
 4. ~~Display cards in columns and rows.~~
-5. Arrange cards left to right.
+5. ~~Add shuffling.~~
-5. Add another suite.
+6. Arrange cards left to right.
-6. Add shuffle algorithm.
+7. Add another suite.